rain-king/simplex_py/README.md

 1. Identify unbounded solutions.
 2. Identify when there is no feasible solution.
 3. Edge cases with only equalities.
-4. Only output the optimal solution with no slack or artificial variables.

 ## Usage
 Needs numpy installed.